-Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 30% of the voting shares of JJS which holds 49% of the voting shares of SJ International which in turn, holds 7,587,909 or 60.4% of the Common Shares of the Company.
+Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 17,833 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32% of the voting shares of JJS which holds 49% of the voting shares of SJ International which in turn, holds 7,587,909 or 59.8% of the Common Shares of the Company.
+Further to the private placement of subscription receipts announced by the Company on February 24, 2010 as set out in further detail in Section 9.1, an additional 600,000 common shares of SJI could be issued to SJ International in the event that the Tangent acquisition is completed by April 30, 2010.
 Mr. Tom A. Bruce Jones holds directly, an additional 7,500 Common Shares of the Company.
 Member of the Remuneration Committee.

-Mr. Gianni Chiarva, together with his associates, exercise control or direction, directly or indirectly, over all of the voting shares of Stella International, which holds 51% of the voting shares of SJ International which in turn, holds 7,587,909 or 60.4% of the Common Shares of the Company.
+(4) (5) Mr. Gianni Chiarva, together with his associates, exercise control or direction, directly or indirectly, over all of the voting shares of Stella International, which holds 51% of the voting shares of SJ International which in turn, holds 7,587,909 or 59.8% of the Common Shares of the Company.
+Further to the private placement of subscription receipts announced by the Company on February 24, 2010 as set out in further detail in Section 9.1, an additional 600,000 common shares of SJI could be issued to SJ International in the event that the Tangent acquisition is completed by April 30, 2010.
 Mr. Gianni Chiarva holds directly, an additional 7,500 Common Shares of the Company.
-(4)